 NICE DG30 sets out the current national guidance for FIT testing in low-risk symptomatic patients.
 It recommends using FIT in primary care to guide referral for suspected colorectal cancer in patients without rectal bleeding who have unexplained symptoms but do not meet the criteria for a suspected cancer referral pathway (amounting to a risk of cancer less than three percent).

 The purpose of the FIT is to help identify patients who may have adverse bowel symptoms who needs colonoscopy or CT colonography.
 However, not all patients with colorectal cancer will have an abnormal FIT result and symptoms which indicate the use of FIT may also reflect other types of cancer, so persisting symptoms would still need further investigation.

-Symptomatic patients who fall into the defined higher-risk groups will need to be referred via 2WW as per NICE guidelines.
+Symptomatic patients who fall into the defined higher-risk groups will need to be referred via the 2WW pathway as per NICE guidelines.

-For low-risk symptomatic patients, FIT should be offered to patients without rectal bleeding who:
+For low-risk (DG30) symptomatic patients, FIT should be offered to patients without rectal bleeding who: